LoganTann/redbeansoup-bot/README.md

 # Redbeansoup-bot

-> **Important note** :
+> ## Important note
-> The current online bot runs this code, but a rewrite is planned at https://github.com/LoganTann/redbeansoup-v2
+> The bot actually runs the code in the [prod](https://github.com/LoganTann/redbeansoup-bot/tree/prod) branch, but a rewrite is planned at https://github.com/LoganTann/redbeansoup-v2
 > No features will be added in this repo, only bug fixes

 Actually, port of the Descalendrier website into a discord bot.